cracine79/EVTDontS/README.md

                 topic_ids = [topicId for topicId, _ in lowPercentageList]
 ```

-The backend grabs all questions that the user has faced and the number of times they have answered correctly/incorrectly.
-It then filters out from those the questions included in the topics for the test:
+The backend pulls from the database all of the questions on the identified topics that the user has been asked, the number of times asked, and the number of times answered correctly.

 ```
             performances = UserPerformance.query.filter_by(user_id=user_id).all()